 All through my twenties, I struggled with severe food allergens including unfavorable symptoms from eating certain foods, but shellfish was the most dangerous reaction I had overcome.
-One instance, a life threatening experience occurred while I was dining out.
-I ordered a meal with shellfish, about thirty minutes later, was when I noticed I had the most alarming reaction.
+One instance, a life-threatening experience occurred while I was dining out.
+I ordered a meal with shellfish, about thirty minutes later, which was when I noticed I had the most alarming reaction.
 I actually ended up hospitalized from going into anaphylaxis shock.
-I remember, I could barely breathe while I had this intense tingling sensation in my lips, as this reaction progressed I noticed my face swelling and eye’s were swollen shut.
+I remember, I could barely breathe while I had this intense tingling sensation in my lips, as this reaction progressed I noticed my face swelling, and my eyes were swollen shut.
 I was so scared from this, that I used this fear as a segway to help me transition into a healthier lifestyle.

 Common Food Allergy Symptoms To Shellfish:

 - Swelling of the tongue, mouth, or face

 - Tingling of the mouth

 - Low blood pressure